Common Mistakes People Make When Buying a Home

 That's really just a fancy way of reminding you to look into the neighborhood and surrounding areas – demographics, schools, businesses, property values.
 This includes varied trips to the neighborhood.
 Any home that becomes a serious contender should be visited multiple times (on the weekend, during the week, at night, in the day).
 Talk to neighbors and become as familiar with the area as possible, after all you may be living here.
 The more aware you are of the neighborhood's quirks, the less likely you are to be surprised by something like a neighbor's skittish, yipping Chihuahua.

 A huge appeal to having your own place is choosing unique characteristics that cater to your specific tastes and having the freedom to decorate and modify as you wish.
 Don't forget, though, not everyone may share your tastes and if a time comes when you should choose to sell, you want a home that appeals to as large a pool of potential buyers as possible.
 Obviously it's nobody's business but your own how you style your abode, but be aware how your choices will affect your investment.

 They're not always required, but that doesn't mean they're not recommended.
 A house can harbor a plethora of problems too subtle or specialized for the average shopper to detect – plumbing, electrical, roof, foundation, etc. An inspector can spot these issues prior to you making a purchase leaving you the option to negotiate a lower price with the seller or require repairs.
 Buying a home without an inspection is a gamble though, as any issues that turn up after you purchase the property become your responsibility.

 Above all, be perceptive.
-Don’t be afraid to ask questions.
-The more you know about your potential home the more likely you’ll be confident & comfortable making it your future home.
+Don't be afraid to ask questions.
+The more you know about your potential home the more likely you'll be confident and comfortable making it your future home.